stoeps13/connections-doc/source/connectors/enduser/t_files_windows_upload_comm.md

     Alternatively, you can drag a file from Windows Explorer or from the desktop and drop it into the File folder for the target community, or paste a file to the same destination.

+    !!! note
-    **Note:** Dragging a file or pasting a file into a community directly uploads the file into the community instead of sharing it with the community.
+    Dragging a file or pasting a file into a community directly uploads the file into the community instead of sharing it with the community.

 3. If you connect to more than one site, select the site to which you want to upload the file.